incidrthreat/ctf_walkthroughs/Cyber Apocalypse 2023/Getting Started/README.md

-# Pwn - Getting Started
+# Getting Started
-#### Get ready for the last guided challenge and your first real exploit.
+#### Description: Get ready for the last guided challenge and your first real exploit.
 It's time to show your hacking skills.
 _______________________

 Connecting to the service using netcat we see some guided information: `Fill the 32-byte buffer, overwrite the alginment address and the "target's" 0xdeadbeef value.`